hellt/yanglint-container/README.md

 docker run --rm -it -v $(pwd):/work ghcr.io/hellt/yanglint yang/awesome-app.yang
 ```

-If the schema is correct, the non-0 return code is returned.
+If the schema is incorrect, the non-0 return code is returned.